Alba Alonso de Quesada: Career

 In 1994, Alonso led the efforts to eliminate gender biases in legal terminology and in 1998, helped establish the National Institute for Women, an office which regulates and promotes the human rights of women.
 In 2000, Alonso was one of the drafters of the Equality and Opportunities Law, which was presented to the legislature by Norma Marina García and Soad Salomón de Facusse and after passage formalized the legal basis for women and men's equality, and created target quotas for women at all political levels of governance.
 She also served as director of the legal services office of FAFH for many years.

-As a member of the Transition Board of UNAH, Alonso worked with the team of lawyers to bring transparency to the management of the university, and was instrumental in pushing the legislature to pass the Organic Law of the University in 2004.
+As a member of the Transition Board of UNAH, Alonso worked with the team of lawyers to bring transparency to the management of the university, and was instrumental in pushing the legislature to pass the Organic Law of the university in 2004.
 Working with Norma Cecilia Martín de Reyes, Alonso led the Transparency and Ethics Commission, which uncovered corruption at the university, identifying over 100 bank accounts in use at the time, as well as secret policies to protect those in power.
 Between 2005 and 2008, the Transitional Commission evaluated staff and administration, academic standards, and governance regulations, drafting new rules for the university structure at every level.
-They drafted university policyto protect the autonomy and secularism of the university, as well as the right to public and higher education for all Hondurans.
+They drafted university policies to protect the autonomy and secularism of the university, as well as the right to public and higher education for all Hondurans.
 Meeting with the library staff, Alonso was also one of the authors of the Rules and Regulations for Information Resources.

 In 2017, UNAH declared that the academic year was dedicated in her honor, recognition bestowed since 2008 by the Ministry of Culture to highlight significant figures in Honduras' development.
 Simultaneously, Alonso was bestowed an honorary degree by UNAH in recognition of her contributions to women's and children's rights, education and the legal profession in the country.
-In speaking at the presentation ceremony, Alonso reiterated her commitment, at 94 to the global fight to eliminate barriers which cause women to be subordinate and stressed that women needed to continue to fight for their freedom and control of their own bodies and agency.
+In speaking at the presentation ceremony, Alonso reiterated her commitment, at 94, to the global fight to eliminate barriers which cause women to be subordinate and stressed that women needed to continue to fight for their freedom and control of their own bodies and agency.

 Death

-De Quesada died in November 2020 at the age of 96.
+De Quesada died on 18 November 2020 at the age of 96.